Self Care Week 2017 Resources

 Self Care Week is an annual national awareness week that focuses on embedding support for self care across communities, families and generations.

-This year’s theme is health literacy and the strapline is Understanding Self Care for Life.
+This year’s theme is engaging and empowering people and the strapline is Embracing Self Care for Life.

 For further ideas on how to run Self Care Week please see “Successfully Delivering Self Care Week: Case Studies and Practical Advice.”

 The following materials are available to download below:

 Click on the links to download, then right-click to ‘save image as…’: